lendingkingorg/Lendingking-Privacy/privacy-policy.md

 How we use this information: We use this information for your onboarding and Know Your Customer (KYC) purpose with your explicit consent.

 Location, Camera, Microphone Access: We will collect your device location and request camera and microphone access for facilitating lending services as well as providing any non-lending services only in accordance with applicable laws.
 How we use this information: We shall collect your device location information for verifying your address, for the KYC and onboarding process for the Services.
 We may request camera access to scan and capture the required KYC documents as per the instructions of our Lending Partners in accordance with applicable laws.
 We shall transfer such information to our Lending Partners and shall not store any such data.
 We require microphone permissions to enable a two-way communication between our authorised agents and you for the purpose of performing and completing your Video KYC for the Lending Services.
 Your audio shall be recorded for regulatory purpose.

 B. Information about you we collect from third parties

 For making the Services available to you, we may collect credit information by obtaining specific authorisations from you (if required under applicable laws), from certain third parties such as credit bureaus or credit rating companies as your ‘authorised representative’ from time to time in accordance with applicable laws during the loan journey as may be requested by our Lending Partners.

 In order to facilitate credit products to you, we may receive certain information pertaining to document verification, repayment status etc from certain third parties including NSDL, payment gateway providers.

 We may further collect your GST details from Official GSTIN API stack or other relevant websites using the GST Network user id and password details or OTP as provided by you.

 We may further collect your bank account numbers or UPI payment information on behalf of our lending partners to facilitate collection and repayment of loan payments.

 We shall only collect this information on a need basis strictly for the purpose of providing you with the Services.
 The information collected from such third parties are not retained by us.
-We collect this information as part of our outsourcing obligations to our Lending Partners and is directly transferred to the Lending Partners upon collection.
+We collect this information as part of our outsourcing obligations to our Lending Partners and is directly transferred to the Lending Partners upon collection

 C. Information you give us about you

 In due course of using our Services, you are required to submit data to enable our Services.
 We use this data to create your profile and provide you with the best available services.
 Mentioned below is some of the data we collect from you:

 i.
 Data provided by you by filling in forms in the Application or on the Website.